 The Quarterly Workforce Indicators (QWI) provide local labor market statistics by industry.
-Because the QWI source data are unique job-level data that link workers to their employers, labor market data in the QWI is available by worker age, sex, educational attainment, and race/ethnicity, which allows for analysis by demographics of a particular local labor market or industry – for instance, identifying industries with aging workforces.
+The QWI source data are unique job-level data that link workers to their employers, which allows analysis of the local labor market or industry by worker demographic characteristics; for instance, identifying industries with aging workforces.
 Links between workers and firms also allow the QWI to identify worker flows – hires, separations, and turnover – as well as net employment growth.
-As most hiring activity is the consequence of worker turnover rather than employment growth, a focus on employment growth alone may misrepresent employment opportunity in the local labor market.
 Wages by industry and demographics as well as by whether the worker was newly hired are also available, allowing comparison of wages between new hires and continuing workers.
 Also, wage growth for similar workers across industries can be compared to identify important local labor market trends.

 The source data for the QWI is the Longitudinal Employer-Household Dynamics (LEHD) linked employer-employee microdata.
 The LEHD data is a massive longitudinal database covering over 95% of US private sector jobs.
 Much of this data is collected via a unique federal-state data sharing collaboration, the Local Employment Dynamics (LED) partnership, which is a cooperative venture between the US Census Bureau and state agencies of all 50 states, the Washington, DC, Puerto Rico, and the US Virgin Islands.
 Through the LED program, partner states voluntarily submit quarterly data files from existing administrative record systems, which are combined with a range of other data sources to generate public use products, such as QWI.
 By integrating data used to administer public programs with existing census and surveys, a new national jobs database is generated at very low cost and with no additional respondent burden.